College of Agriculture and Life Sciences

 About the school

-Life at College of Agriculture & Life Sciences
+Life at the College of Agriculture and Life Sciences

-Additional benefits of studying at College of Agriculture & Life Sciences
+Additional Benefits of Studying at the College of Agriculture and Life Sciences

 Prodigy Finance offers borderless financing to international students.
 There is no need to provide guarantors, collateral, or cosigners.
 Furthermore, there are no hidden fees!
 Our loan facilities include no penalties for early repayment and a 6-month grace period after graduating from full-time study.

-Realise your dream with a Masters programme from Texas A&M University - College of Agriculture & Life Sciences
+Realise your dream with a Masters programme from Cornell University - College of Agriculture and Life Sciences

 The purpose of this page is to provide prospective students with basic information about the school and a selection of Courses offered by the school.
 Whilst we have carefully compiled the overview, Prodigy Finance does not accept any liability for any inaccuracies mistakes, omisions or outdated information in the guide and we encourage prospective students and other readers to consult with the schools's website for further information.
 Prodigy Finance does not have any affiliation or contractual arrangement with the school.
 If you are a student and need more information about applying for a loan, please contact us at email@example.com.
 Any other other queries about this page can be sent to firstname.lastname@example.org.